mssola/td/README.md

 application.
 The completion file is `config/tdcompletion.sh`.
 Install it wherever you want and source it in your `.bashrc` file.

-## TODO

-- Commands such as: status, diff.
-- timeouts

 ## License

 Copyright &copy; 2014 Miquel Sabaté Solà